AnyBody/ammr/Docs/Applications/overview.rst

 Application examples
 =============================

 In the repository, you can find musculoskeletal applications from a wide area of interests.
 These models are from various AnyBody users, and all demonstrate features from the AnyBody Modeling System.

 .. note:: All examples are powerful computational models where variables of interest have been
       biomechanically checked to make sense.
 However, when modifying or using models for other purposes results may occur that cannot be interpreted by anatomical or physiological considerations.

 Motion Caputure and gait analysis
 ----------------------------------

+All MoCap examples uses the base *AnyMoCap* model, which is a new framework for making MoCap models in the AMMR.

+- **Simple Lower extremity model**
+    Example of lower body MoCap model using the Plug-in-Gait marker protocol, and walking on three typ4 force platforms.
+The model is fairly simple and a good starting point for new users.
+If you plan to have many trials/subjects, take a look at

+- **Simple Full body model**
+    Example of full body MoCap model using the Plug-in-Gait marker protocol, and walking on three typ4 force platforms.
+The model is fairly simple and a good starting point for new users.
+If you plan to have many trials/subjects, take a look at

+- **Simple GRF prediction model**
+    Example of full body MoCap mocdel using the Plug-in-Gait marker protocol but without force plates.
+The external forces are predicted using the GRF algorithms.

+- **Multi trial MoCap model**
+    Example of MoCap model structured for analysing data from multiple trials and subjects.
+The subject antropometry is scaled/optimized from a single static (or dynamic) referece.
+The model is organized so each trial has its own mainfile.
+A structure makes it much easier to work with large datasets.
+    This is the best starting point for analysing bigger MoCap experiments.

+- **Inertial MoCap example**
+    Example of a MoCap mdoel using data from a inertial motional caputure suit.
+    The model uses a BVH file with data from an Xsens suit.
+The ground reaction forces are predicted using the GRF prediction algorithm.

+- **Special AnyMocap features**
+    A collection of small models that show-off special features of the *AnyMocap* framework.
+This includes offset to forceplates, individual cutoff frequencies for markers,  normalization with respect to gait cycle events, using time-varying weight for markers, plus more.

 Orthopedics and rehab